hashgraph/hedera-smart-contracts-libs-lab/javascriptECRecover/README.md

 * Calls the contract's `VerifyMessage` function (uses both a call and query)
 * Compares the result with the ethereum address extracted from the ECDSA private key

+* Uses an alternative library from OpenZepplin in `alternativeRecoverTest.js`

 ```shell
 npm install
 npx hardhat compile